Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

 ## **User Experience (UX)** <a name="user-experience"></a>

-My aim is to provide a much simpler yet hopefully intuitive user experience, while combining information, imagery into a single interactive section focussed around a Google Map of the island.
-Each page fills the viewport on most devices, while obviously splitting the main map screen on mobile devices is unavoidable.
-I had elected to
+I am planning to achieve a simple, yet hopefully intuitive user experience with the bulk of the website worked into a couple of key sections/pages.
+A single page will combine information and imagery into a single interactive section focussed around a Google Map of the island.
+Each page will fill the viewport to avoid unnecessary scrolling.
+The layout will obviously require splitting the main map screen on mobile devices.
+I plan to incorporate non-template:
 - Interactive navigation links
 - Interactive social links section
-- Information controls which provide feedback to the user
+- Map controls which provide feedback to the user

 ### **User Stories** <a name="stories"></a>